flatcar-archive/flatcar-docs/os/kernel-modules.md

 ## Prepare a Flatcar Linux development container

-Read system configuration files to determine the URL of the development container that corresponds to the current Container Linux version.
+Read system configuration files to determine the URL of the development container that corresponds to the current Flatcar Linux version.

 ```sh
 . /usr/share/coreos/release